thiblahute/meson-website/Wrap-dependency-system-manual.md

 When foobar is provided by the system, we use it.
 When that is not the case we use the embedded version.
 Note that `foobar_dep` can be either an external or an internal dependency.
 Meson will take care of the details for you.

+## Getting wraps

+Usually you don't want to write your wraps by hand.
+There is an online repository called [WrapDB](Using the WrapDB) that provides many dependencies ready to use.

 ----

 [Wiki home](Home)